gustawho/grub2-theme-breeze/README.md

 ![Available distro logos](http://opendesktop.org/CONTENT/content-pre2/171217-2.png)

 ## Installation
-Just copy the "breeze" folder to the themes directory in /boot.
+Copy the "breeze" folder to the themes directory in /boot.
 If you don't know how to do it, just run the included "install.sh" script as root.